A review of Cosumnes River College's grading policies and academic regulations:

 Course Repetition Where Substandard Grade is Recorded

 Where a student has received a substandard grade in a course taken at a college, a student may repeat that course up to a maximum of two (2) times in an effort to alleviate the substandard academic grade.
-Substandard grade is defined as a notation of D, F, NC (No Credit), NP (No Pass), or W (Withdrawal).
+Substandard grade is defined as a notation of D, F, NC (No Credit), or NP (No Pass).
 This regulation is effective across all Los Rios colleges.

 The grade and credits earned in the final enrollment shall be used exclusively in determining the grade points earned for that particular course (Title 5, Section 55042).